-Cheese Quesadillas make a wonderful light snack or light lunch any time of the day or night.
-They are something which we have enjoy having fairly often in our house.
+This Cheese Quesadilla recipe makes a wonderful light snack or light lunch any time of the day or night.
+Quesadillas are something which we have enjoy having fairly often in our house.
 Not only are they delicious, but they are incredibly simple and quick to make.
 They are also quite adaptable in that you can use whatever cheeses you have on hand to make them with, any size of soft tortilla and any number of quesadillas as you wish to eat or want to serve!
 You can also serve them with a wide variety of dips or spreads on the side.

 Simple to make and easy to eat, these can be as fancy or as complicated as you wish to make them.
 I prefer to keep them more on the simple side.
 We like to enjoy them as a light lunch with our favourite salsa and some sour cream!

-WHAT DO YOU NEED TO MAKE CHEESE QUESADILLAS
+WHAT DO YOU NEED TO MAKE THIS CHEESE QUESADILLA RECIPE

 |Soft flour tortillas|